 Underage Drinking in Teens

-Alcohol is one of the three most addicting substances in teens along with nicotine and marijuana.
+Alcohol is one of the three most addicting substances in teens, along with nicotine and marijuana.
 Drinking can easily be an addiction due to one’s lifestyle and culture.
 Being drunk can be a form of relaxation for some and can relieve a person’s inhibition.
-For teenagers who have yet to discover the harmful effects of alcohol, the vice itself represents coolness and strength that can win over potential friends/peers.
+For teenagers who have yet to discover the harmful effects of alcohol, the vice itself represents coolness and strength to win over potential friends/peers.
 It is only until drinking becomes a means to emotional and mental struggle that the habit can become an addiction.
 There are plenty of risks when teenagers become alcoholics.
 These are being involved in petty crimes, unexpected sexual encounters and activities, sexually transmitted diseases (STDs), drug involvement, violence/aggressive behavior, and suicide.

 Teens and Co-Occurring Disorders